prtkgoswami/taskboard/README.md

 # TaskBoard
-Productivity Manager built using the MERN *(MongoDB, Express.js, React.js and Node.js)*  Stack with GraphQL.
+Productivity Manager built using the MERN *(MongoDB, Express.js, React.js and Node.js)*  Stack with TailwindCSS and GraphQL.
 Tasks can be noted and maintained throughout the lifetime of the Project.
 <br/><br/>
 *The project is personal project that is still under development.*